avvo/coding-style/guides/ruby.md

 * Code in a functional way, avoiding mutation when that makes sense.
 * Do not mutate arguments unless that is the purpose of the method.
 * Avoid more than three levels of block nesting.
-* Be consistent.
-In an ideal world, be consistent with these guidelines.
-* Use common sense.

 ## Tools